A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 Sheathing and Siding

-Sheathing and siding are important aspects to consider when building an outdoor wood-fired sauna.
-They do this in addition to offering structural support, improving insulation and protecting the building from the elements.
-Using the correct materials, along with proper installation methods will help it last and stand the test of time.
+Sheathing and siding are important considerations when building an outdoor wood-fired sauna.
+In addition to providing structural support, they improve insulation and protect the building from the elements.
+Using the correct materials and proper installation methods will help ensure durability and longevity..

 Install Plywood Sheathing